adromero/frame-sync/README.md

    - **↻ 90°** - Rotate clockwise (right)
 3. The image and thumbnail will update immediately
 4. Original image file is permanently rotated

+#### Bulk Operations

+Manage multiple images at once for faster organization:

+1. **Select images**: Click the checkboxes on image thumbnails to select them
+2. **Selection toolbar**: Appears when images are selected, showing count
+3. **Bulk actions**:
+   - **Select All** - Select all images on the current page
+   - **Deselect All** - Clear all selections
+   - **Delete Selected** - Delete multiple images at once (with confirmation)
+   - **Change Devices** - Update device permissions for all selected images
+4. **Bulk device assignment**: Opens a modal to select which devices can view all selected images
+5. Gallery automatically updates after bulk operations complete

 #### Setting Your Display Name